celestiaorg/go-square/README.md

 ----------|---------------------------------------------------------------------------------------------------------------------
-inclusion | Package inclusion contains functions to generate the blob share commitment from a given blob. merkle    | Package merkle computes a deterministic minimal height Merkle tree hash. share    | package share contains the Share data structure. square    | Package square implements the logic to construct the original data square based on a list of transactions.
+inclusion | Package inclusion contains functions to generate the blob share commitment from a given blob. merkle    | Package merkle computes a deterministic minimal height Merkle tree hash. share    | Package share contains the Share data structure. square    | Package square implements the logic to construct the original data square based on a list of transactions.

 ## Installation